agbb/TfLStorm/README.md

 Conatins the classes defining the representation of a road incident area polygon, and the line segment objects used to define the areas of road that are affected by an incident.
 The implementation extends the code provided [here.](https://github.com/snatik/polygon-contains-point)

+### Web

+Contains the web presentation layer - the interactive table and the live heatmap.

 ## Instalation and Running

 ### Requirements